Terry Goggin

-Terrence (Terry) Goggin (born November 8, 1941) an American author, businessman, educator, and politician in the state of California.
+Terrence (Terry) Goggin (born November 8, 1941) is an American author, businessman, educator, and politician in the state of California.
 He was born in Los Angeles CA in 1941 to George T. Goggin, a successful Hollywood lawyer. and Mary Adelaide Hare, a writer and homemaker and personal assistant to California oil baron Edward L. Doheny.
 He served in the California State Assembly as a Democrat from 1974 to 1985.
 After leaving State government he attended to his business interests and the practice of law.
 After he was accused of defrauding investors in a chain of coffee shops, Goggin pleaded guilty to one count of money laundering in December 2019, and was sentenced to one year and one day in prison in February 2021.

 Early life and education

 Goggin lived with his family in Glendale, California from 1941 to 1955.
 He attended Incarnation Catholic School in Glendale California.
 Thereafter, he attended Villanova Preparatory School in Ojai California.
 In 1959 Goggin left Glendale for Georgetown University, College of Arts and Sciences where he was elected president of the 160-year-old Philodemic Debating Society, with a seat on the Student Council.
 He was also a Cadet Captain in the school's ROTC.

 In 1963, he was admitted to The University of Southern California, Gould School of Law.
 While there he was accepted into the Southern California Law Review and published two separate articles on the difficulty of obtaining a fair trial in the midst of massive negative publicity.
 In 1965 and 1966, while finishing law school, Goggin conducted legal research in the California Attorney General's Office in the Consumer Fraud and Anti Trust Division.